 - What to say and do when your students struggle to stay engaged

-This seminar provides a wonderful opportunity for participants to meet and share ideas with other educators interested in reducing disruptive behaviors in their classroom.
+This seminar provides a wonderful opportunity for participants to share ideas with other educators interested in improving the behavior and learning of their students.

-Linda Davidson will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Linda Davidson will be available to answer your specific questions and the unique needs of your own program.

 On-Site Training Guarantee

 BER is not a booking agency that just finds a presenter who presents on the topic you requested.
 Rather, we only recommend highly experienced BER presenters who have consistently received outstanding evaluations from educators attending their trainings.